stephaneVercouillieBMID/slate/source/workingVersion.html.md

  It means the User may not opt out the sharing of specific Data; the User must either gives his consent for the sharing of all Data or refuse the request as a whole.
 However, as in a future version **itsme(r)**  will make the difference between **Essential** and **Voluntary** claims, you should already request claims with appropriate level regarding your business case.

 ## 4.2.
 Declaring Claims

+You can declare Claims in two ways:

+ - With

 ### 4.2.1.
 Scope